 The house is completely on its own, and has no near neighbours, but is only a few minutes walk from the delightful village of Stein.
-The village contains the Stein Inn, which is the oldest inn on Skye, and serves meals, local real ales and a wide range of malt whiskies, and also the Loch Bay Seafood Restaurant, serving fresh locally-caught fish.
+The village contains the Stein Inn, which is the oldest inn on Skye, and serves meals, local real ales and a wide range of malt whiskies, and also the Michelin-starred Loch Bay Restaurant, serving fresh locally-caught fish.
 The Boathouse is a perfect distance from the village: far enough away for privacy and peace, but near enough to go for an evening out without having to drive.

 Other attractions in this part of Skye are the famous Three Chimneys Restaurant at Glendale (15 miles away) and Dunvegan Castle (7 miles).
 There are frequent boat trips from both Stein & Dunvegan and there is the beautiful white Coral Beach near Dunvegan.
 There are good shopping facilities at Portree (25 miles).